-Dan Neuteboom, the author of all the material on this website, provides tailored advice on care, renovation and pruning of fruit trees, for gardeners, large estates, architects, estate agents, property developers and various government organizations, remotely, or with an on-site visit for locations in Suffolk, Norfolk and Essex.
+Dan Neuteboom, the author of all the material on this website, provides tailored advice on care, renovation and pruning of fruit trees, for gardeners, remotely, or with an on-site visit for locations in Suffolk, Norfolk and Essex.
 If you have changed your location, and you want to plant an area of trees or a small orchard, we can help you avoid the common pitfalls and optimize your investment.
 Some reader opinions are visible on our customer comments page.

 Just send a message by email (firstname.lastname@example.org) or using our web contact form, and Dan will provide an estimate for the solution.
 Payment by bank transfer or cheque.
 Please send a few photos of the site and the fruit trees concerned.